 The FlexNet Manager Agent for XenApp Server (FnmpXenAppAgent.exe), or XenApp server agent, is a command line tool which runs regularly on a Citrix XenApp server to determine which end-users have the right to run applications through that server.
 The data it collects is sent back to FlexNet Manager Suite and processed further once the inventory import process runs.
+Here are the details for manual operation from the command line.

-Syntax
+Syntax:

-Syntax: FnmpXenAppAgent.exe [options...]
+FnmpXenAppAgent.exe [options...]